limsammy/guildroster/README.md

 **What this enables:**
 - ✅ Automatic participant extraction from WarcraftLogs reports
 - ✅ Character name, class, spec, and role detection
-- ✅ Integration with your existing toon/member system
+- ✅ Integration with your existing character system
 - ✅ Public report access (no user authorization required)

 **Note:** This uses the Client Credentials Flow, which provides access to all public WarcraftLogs data.
 No redirect URLs or user authorization are required.